 Your canary should be in a calm and relaxed environment with some natural light.
 During the summer, it should be protected from the sunlight with a small patch of shade.
 Avoid placing the cage in a drafty area, as drafts are very harmful to birds and can cause them to suffer from a cold quickly.

 Canaries use the hours of light and darkness as a measure to start molting or reproducing.
-That's why even if it lives inside, a domestic canary should have a minimal set of hours in which in which it carries out this process.
+That's why even if it lives inside, a domestic canary should have a minimal set of hours in which it carries out this process.

 When the sun sets and you notice the canary beginning to relax by going up to perch on the highest branch, cover up the cage.
 If it is summertime, only cover a small part of the top of the cage.